Ghazvinie/custom-speechkit-audio-player/player-attempts/3/README.md

 const handleEvent = () => {};
 ```

-Create a `useEffect()` to turn off the event listener when the component unmounts:
+Create a `useEffect` hook to turn off the event listener when the component unmounts:

 ```javascript